-To ensure the establishment of a learning-friendly environment, and acknowledging current research regarding best practices for addressing school discipline, Martinsville High School embraces and has implemented a Positive Behavior Intervention and Supports (P.B.I.S.) disciplinary system.
-One of the purposes of P.B.I.S. is to ensure that student behavior is addressed using techniques and strategies that help the students make better choices in the future.
+To ensure the establishment of a learning-friendly environment, and acknowledging current research regarding best practices for addressing school discipline.
 MHS utilizes multiple methods to improve student behavior in a positive manner including, but not limited to: parent contacts, student conferences, referrals to counseling, parent-student conferences, functional behavioral assessments (F.B.A.), and behavior intervention plans (BIP).
 MHS also utilizes a behavior rewards program based on the principles of P.R.I.D.E.
 (Persistence, Respect, Initiative, Dependability, Efficiency) where students receive reward points for the embodiment of these principles.
 These points can then be redeemed for various tangible items at the bookstore.